 - SUPREME QUALITY - 3mm closed cell polyethylene FOAM ( not a cheap bubbles) sandwiched between highly reflective Engineered Foil on both sides.
 Easy to install, easy to cut and easy to clean, Strong but lightweight.

 With the inserts placed in the bunk beds and windows, it will stay a little bit darker in your pop-up, but it will help minimize drafts while keeping the heat inside the camper.
 You will find that there are many options for these materials in e-commerce stores.
 I recommend that you use a good quality, thick bubble foil reflective insert with bubbles on both sides.
-Once you have it cut out, you can reuse it and it will save fuel while heating the pop up camper.
+Once you have it cut out, you can reuse it, and it will save fuel while heating the pop-up camper.
 Therefore, it is recommended that you do not choose cheap but thin options.

 Cover the tops of your bunks with blankets or reflective tarp to improve insulation and heat retention.
 Clamps may be required to keep the blanket in place.

-Camper Mattress Insulation
+Pop-Up Camper Mattress Insulation

-As I mentioned before, we are going to make sure that the cold coming from the floor is not easily transferred inside the pop up camper either.
+As I mentioned before, we are going to make sure that the cold coming from the floor is not easily transferred inside the pop-up camper either.
 I recommend placing insulation between the wood floor and the mattress.
-The pop up camper floor is just a piece of wood and that literally, is the only thing that keeps you like protects you from the outside.
+The pop-up camper floor is just a piece of wood, and that, literally, is the only thing that keeps you like protects you from the outside.
 So, adding anything, even a little layer, really does help.
-There are a variety of options you can add between the floor and the mattress to insulate the inside of the pop up camper and keep the heat inside the camper.
+There are a variety of options you can add between the floor and the mattress to insulate the inside of the pop-up camper and keep the heat inside the camper.
 I found two materials to be absolutely effective.